27 Best World War II & Cold War Sights in Berlin

 Tours focusing on World War II and the Cold War

 Tours can be a great way to see lots of World War II and Cold War sights in a short amount of time while also hearing about the history from an expert.
-Here are a few we recommend.

 Where to find the best World War II and Cold War sites in Berlin